Updates, commentary, training and advice on immigration and asylum law

 Excessive complexity hinders economic activity, creating burdens for individuals, businesses and communities.
 It obstructs good government.
 It undermines the rule of law.

-In an ever expanding series of cases senior judges have condemned the complexity of UK immigration law.
+In an ever expanding series of cases, more senior judges have condemned the complexity of UK immigration law.
 For example, in the case of Pokhriyal v Secretary of State for the Home Department EWCA Civ 1568, Jackson LJ stated that the “provisions have now achieved a degree of complexity which even the Byzantine emperors would have envied”.
+More recently, in a case called Robinson v Secretary of State for the Home Department UKSC 11 in the Supreme Court, Lord Lloyd-Jones said

 Here’s a collection of other quotes through which you can cycle at leisure: